 Publicly Owned Energy Company

-On 10 October 2017, the First Minister, Rt Hon Nicola Sturgeon MSP, made an announcement committing to set up a publicly-owned not-for-profit energy company by the end of the current Parliament.
-The intention, as set out by the First Minister is to sell energy, whether bought wholesale or generated in Scotland, to customers at as low a price as possible, and in so doing to potentially provide people with more choice, and particularly those for whom fuel poverty is a key concern.
-The commitment is to have the Company operational by the end of this current Parliament (March 2021).
+On 10 October 2017, the First Minister, Rt Hon Nicola Sturgeon MSP, confirmed the Scottish Government’s intention to establish a publicly-owned not-for-profit energy company by the end of the current Parliament.
+The working principles, as set out by the First Minister is for such a company to sell energy, whether bought wholesale or generated in Scotland, to customers at as low a price as possible, and in so to offer people more choice, particularly those for whom fuel poverty is a key concern.
+The Scottish Government is committed to having a Company operational by the end of this current Parliament (March 2021).

 Future Consultancy Support